-Export of sinking particles from the surface ocean is critical for carbon sequestration and for providing energy to the deep-ocean biosphere.
-The magnitude and spatial patterns of this flux have been estimated in the past by in situ flux observations, satellite-based algorithms, and ocean biogeochemical models; however, these estimates remain uncertain.
-Here, we use a novel machine learning reconstruction of global in situ ocean particle size spectra from Underwater Vision Profiler 5 (UVP5) measurements, to determine particulate carbon fluxes.
-We combine global maps of particle size distribution parameters for large sinking particles with observationally-constrained empirical relationships to calculate the sinking carbon flux from the euphotic zone and the wintertime mixed layer depth.
-Our flux reconstructions are comparable to prior estimates, but suggest a less variable seasonal cycle in the tropical ocean, and a more persistent export in the Southern Ocean than previously thought.
-Because our estimates are not bounded by a specific depth horizon, we reconstruct export at multiple depths, and find that export from the wintertime mixed layer globally exceeds that from the euphotic zone.
-Our estimates provide a baseline for more accurate understanding of particle cycles in the ocean, and open the way to fully three-dimensional global reconstructions of particle size spectra and fluxes in the ocean, supported by the growing database of optical observations.
+Export of sinking particles from the surface ocean is critical for carbon sequestration and to provide energy to the deep biosphere.
+The magnitude and spatial patterns of this export have been estimated in the past by \emph{in situ} particle flux observations, satellite-based algorithms, and ocean biogeochemical models; however, these estimates remain uncertain.
+Here, we use a recent machine learning reconstruction of global ocean particle size distributions from Underwater Vision Profiler 5 (UVP5) measurements to estimate carbon fluxes by sinking particles (35 \$\mu\mathbb{m} - 5 mm equivalent spherical diameter) from the surface ocean.
+We combine global maps of particle size distribution properties with empirical relationships constrained against \emph{\emph{in situ}} flux observations to calculate particulate carbon export from the euphotic zone and wintertime mixed layer depths.
+The new flux reconstructions suggest a less variable seasonal cycle in the tropical ocean, and a more persistent export in the Southern Ocean than previously recognized.
+Smaller particles (less than 420 \$\mu\mathbb{m}m) contribute most of the flux globally, while larger particles become more important at high latitudes and in tropical upwelling regions.
+Export from the wintertime mixed layer globally exceeds that from the euphotic zone, suggesting shallow particle recycling and net heterotrophy in the deep euphotic zone.
+These estimates open the way to fully three-dimensional global reconstructions of particle fluxes in the ocean, supported by the growing database of \emph{\emph{in situ}} optical observations.